Economic Evaluation of Medical Devices

 Finally, further study is required of the various influences on the diffusion of devices, especially the motivational factors facing patients, clinicians, and the institutions in which they work.
 In turn, this could help improve the design and conduct of PBRSAs, which are likely to be central to the economic evaluation of MDs in the future.

-The specific characteristics of MDs: The following two papers discuss the arguments for and against considering the specific characteristics of medical devices when conducting economic evaluations.
+The specific characteristics of MDs: The following paper discusses the arguments for and against considering the specific characteristics of medical devices when conducting economic evaluations.

 The need to strengthen the regulation of MDs: This paper discusses this issue in the context of the United States and Europe.